Royal Charter and Laws of the Society

 - Candidates for admission as Fellows must sign the Form of Application prescribed by the Council, and must be sponsored by two Fellows.
 Admission shall be by ballot.
 In the case of candidates not able to obtain two sponsor Fellows, it shall be open to the Council after consideration of the circumstances and credentials of the candidate concerned, to waive the necessity for two sponsors from among the Fellowship.

 - Council shall cause the names of the Candidates and their Sponsors to be circulated to all Fellows at least ten days before the date of the meeting at which a ballot is to be held.
 The method of voting will be prescribed by the Council.

 - Honorary Fellows shall consist of persons eminent in any branch of antiquarian study, who must be recommended by the Council and elected in the same way as Fellows; they shall not be liable for any fee for admission or annual subscription.
 The number of Honorary Fellows shall not exceed twenty-five.

-- Before the name of a newly elected candidate is added to the list of Fellows, he or she shall pay to the funds of the Society an entrance fee and the current year’s subscription as provided for by Law 7.
+- Before the name of a newly elected candidate is added to the list of Fellows, they shall pay to the funds of the Society an entrance fee and the current year’s subscription as provided for by Law 7.